Frequently Asked Questions

 11. What does it cost to be a member of the crew team?

-In the past few seasons, dues have been $1075.
-This amount includes the majority of costs associated with crew, but does not include freshman/novice bus costs (around $575), uniform costs ($80), parking at Sandy Run on regatta days ($20 per car with one person, $15 per car with two or more persons).
-Travel to championship regattas cost around $600 last year, but will be higher this year due to increasing fuel, food and lodging costs.
+In the past few seasons, dues have been just over $1000.
+This amount includes the majority of costs associated with crew, but does not include freshman/novice bus costs (around $500-600), uniform costs ($80), parking at Sandy Run on regatta days ($20 per car with one person, $15 per car with two or more persons).
+The TJ Crew Boosters usually pay for bus service from a school parking lot close to Sandy Run, saving you the cost - and the hassle - of parking at the river.
+Travel to championship regattas cost around $600 in past years.
 Championship trips are for selected rowers.

-The team offers special order Gore-tex jackets ($200-204), pants ($125) and duffels ($40), which are not in any way required gear, but most team members choose to purchase them.
-Click "Clothing" tab on the homepage of this website for more information.
+The team offers special-order Gore-tex jackets ($235), pants ($125) and duffels ($40), which are not in any way required gear.
+Click the Store tab on the homepage of this website for more information.

 12. Why does it cost so much?
 How is the money spent?

 Rowing is a club sport because only select Fairfax County schools offer crew.
-As a result, we receive NO financial support from the Fairfax County Public Schools or TJHSST.
-Rowing is supported by the dues paid by each rower's family and by fund-raising activities.
+As a result, we receive NO financial support from Fairfax County Public Schools or TJHSST.
+Rowing is supported by the dues paid by each rower's family, by fund-raising activities, and by donations.
 In addition, the TJ Crew Boosters has consistently helped to support our program.
 Income from these sources is used for coaches’ salaries, equipment purchase and maintenance, rack fees for our boats, regatta fees, insurance, and other administrative needs.
+The TJ Crew Boosters is an entirely volunteer organization.

 13. Since rowing is a club sport, can rowers still earn varsity letters?